 But now, there are multiple and various saffron planting machines that help us to do our work on the saffron farm.
 In fact, the most sensitive and dense work on the saffron farms is harvesting saffron and now we have saffron harvesting machines that can do this for us.

-As we said, if we want to plant saffron in home, we can do this everywhere in the world and we have no limitations.
+As we said, if we want to plant saffron at home, we can do this everywhere in the world and we have no limitations.
 If we want to have a saffron farm in the US, we should consider lots of factors, but we can do it more simply in the USDA hardiness zone 6-9 and we can do it in 4,5, and 10 by considering the circumstances and taking some supportive measures.

 In any case, our team with high experience in the field of saffron planting is ready to cooperate with you in this field.
 We will answer your questions as soon as possible.